 Even though schizophrenia is the more well-known disorder that is often considered very severe, the truth is that schizoaffective disorder is much more complex and difficult to diagnose and treat.
 A diagnosis of the schizoaffective disorder can be problematic because it combines characteristics of different disorders.
 However, with the right treatment it is still possible for a schizoaffective individual to improve their condition and function as well as they can.

 Someone who is schizoaffective is experience a hybrid of different conditions that combines characteristics of schizophrenia and certain mood disorders such as bipolar disorder and depression.
 The fact that it is a hybrid condition affecting a person’s mood is what sets it apart from schizophrenia which is related to thoughts and behavior but not directly to a person’s mood.
 Schizoaffective disorder blends different health conditions and affects a person completely including their thoughts, feelings, behavior and mood.

 One way to understand how schizoaffective disorder combines different characteristics of disorders is to think of it as a part of a spectrum.
 On one end of the spectrum would be schizophrenia and on the other would be a mood disorder such as bipolar disorder.
 Schizoaffective disorder would fall somewhere in the middle of these two illnesses.

-A schizoaffective person may suffer unnecessarily if they receive an inaccurate diagnosis of either schizophrenia or a mood disorder.
+A schizoaffective person, may suffer unnecessarily if they receive an inaccurate diagnosis of either schizophrenia or a mood disorder.
 They need treatment for all of their symptoms rather than one aspect of them so it is important that they have a correct diagnosis in order to improve.
-These are some of the signs and symptoms of schizoaffective disorder:
+These are some of the signs and symptoms of this disorder:

 - Auditory hallucinations in the form of voices that may be hostile or accusatory